laurentd75/video-download-helper-companion-app/README.md

+⚠️⚠️⚠️ VDH CoApp is not being developed anymore - VDH v10 doesn't require a companion. ⚠️⚠️⚠️

+---

 ⚠️ This is a developer dedicated place.
 If you are a user and need help with Video DownloadHelper and/or its companion app:

 - you can find [all relevant links here](https://github.com/aclap-dev/video-downloadhelper).